-SATISFACTORY ACADEMIC PROGRESS POLICY FOR STUDENT FINANCIAL AID RECIPIENTS CSCU COMMUNITY COLLEGES BR#16-041 04-07-2016
+SATISFACTORY ACADEMIC PROGRESS POLICY FOR STUDENT FINANCIAL AID RECIPIENTS AT CSCU COMMUNITY COLLEGES

 Federal regulations require that a student receiving financial aid under the Title IV programs make satisfactory academic progress (SAP) in accordance with the standards set by the Board of Regents, and the US Department of Education pursuant to 34 CFR 668.34.
-The contents of this policy were approved by the Board of Regents on April 7, 2016 and are effective at the conclusion of the Spring 2017 semester.
+The contents of this policy were approved by the Board of Regents on April 7, 2016 and are effective for periods of enrollment subsequent to the Spring 2017 semester.
 Questions concerning this policy should be addressed to the Director of Financial Aid Services at the attending Connecticut Community College.